DoctorLogicProduct/dltest/dental-data-solutions-email-blast.md

   component: feature-1
   component_css: feature
   img_alignment: Left
-  headline: We Make Beautiful Websites Designed To Grow Your Practice
+  headline: Beautiful Websites Designed To Grow Your Practice
   text: 'Receive more traffic to your website and appear higher in search engine results
     with a custom branded website built to perform. '
   img: "/uploads/macbook_desk_mockup--luminous-1.jpg"